 Is your child struggling with reading and spelling?
-Get free help from The Early Dyslexia Screening Centre
+Free dyslexia risk screening from The Early Dyslexia Screening Centre

-Interested in whole class screening with Miss Emma?
-Book Screen with the Team through The Early Dyslexia Screening Centre
+Non-School Alernative Provision for Neuroreadies with Miss Emma Book through The Early Dyslexia Screening Centre

 Emma Hartnell-Baker holds a Master’s degree in Special Educational Needs and is currently undertaking doctoral research into teacher decision-making around word mapping, particularly when grapheme–phoneme correspondences fall outside the scope of phonics programmes.
 She is passionate about embracing learning differences and challenging the deficit mindset, including the notion that children require something “special”.
 Instead, she argues that we simply need to understand each child as an individual and identify their educational needs.
 Recently, she opened the Free Early Dyslexia Screening Centre in Dorset to build a community of people interested in early attunement and to share groundbreaking work that makes the code visible for the one in four children who would otherwise struggle to read by the age of 11.